The 40-year-old playing 'unreal' sixth World Cup

 Nigeria must escape a tough group before striving to win a World Cup knockout game for the first time but Ebi believes they can soar above any off-field issues and their initial opponents.

-"We have a huge chance and all it takes to do very well in the tournament," she says.
+"We have a huge chance and all it takes to do very well in the tournament," she said.

 "When it comes to experience, speedy players, young players, strong players - we have all it takes to make a difference."